alexandre-touret/alexandre-touret.github.io/content/posts/git_profiles_at_once.en.md

 I therefore looked around for an industrialised (_~lazy_) solution for fixing this issue once for all.
 I found a solution which fits my needs: [the ``includeIf`` instruction](https://git-scm.com/docs/git-config#Documentation/git-config.txt-codehasconfigremoteurlcode).
-Among other things, this functionality helps me centralise my Git configuration and apply the good parameters/instructions (e.g., ``user.email``) dynamically in every repositories.
+Among other things, this functionality helps me centralise my Git configuration and apply the good parameters/instructions (e.g., ``user.email``) dynamically in every repository.

 You could find below how I did that: